denicahh/denicahh.github.io/about.md

 ## Hydejack

-This should be deleted.
+This should be deleted it is located under about.md.
 A boutique Jekyll theme for hackers, nerds, and academics.
 {:.lead}

 1. this list will be replaced by the toc